Hostage diplomacy: Turkey

-United States of America
+United States

 Many French media outlets and newspapers consider the case of Frédéric Pierucci, an executive at the French company Alstom, in relation to its acquisition by the American group General Electric, as a textbook example of hostage diplomacy.
 The French executive was imprisoned for several months in a high-security prison, with no contact with his family or employer for weeks.

 In 2013, the case was taken very seriously in France, especially as Pierucci was released just one week after the acquisition agreement was signed.
-His case has since become a symbol of ongoing economic warfare between France and the United States of America.
+His case has since become a symbol of ongoing economic warfare between France and the United States.

 Venezuela

-In October 2022, Nephews of Venezuelan President Nicolás Maduro Efraín Antonio Campo Flores and Francisco Flores, who were imprisoned by the US for their involvement in the Narcosobrinos affair were freed as a prisoner swap for seven American directors of the oil refinery corporation CITGO (part of the Citgo Six) who were imprisoned in Venezuela.
+In October 2022, Efraín Antonio Campo Flores and Francisco Flores, nephews of Venezuelan president Nicolás Maduro who were imprisoned by the US for their involvement in the Narcosobrinos affair, were freed in a prisoner swap for seven American directors of the oil refinery corporation CITGO (part of the Citgo Six) who were imprisoned in Venezuela.